cilium/cilium/Documentation/cmdref/cilium-agent.md

       --tofqdns-min-ttl int                                   The minimum time, in seconds, to use DNS data for toFQDNs policies. (default 3600 when --tofqdns-enable-poller, 604800 otherwise)
       --tofqdns-pre-cache string                              DNS cache data at this path is preloaded on agent startup --tofqdns-proxy-port int                                Global port on which the in-agent DNS proxy should listen.
 Default 0 is a OS-assigned port.
+      --tofqdns-proxy-response-delay duration                 The miniumum time the DNS proxy holds an allowed response before sending it along.
+The higher this is the more time is allowed for cilium to update the datapath with the DNS information.
       --trace-payloadlen int                                  Length of payload to capture when tracing (default 128) -t, --tunnel string                                         Tunnel mode {vxlan, geneve, disabled} (default "vxlan" for the "veth" datapath mode)
       --version                                               Print version information